wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 # ...
 ```

 This approach is best when you have a lot of short lived requests coming from your service.
-You establish the connections once at the beggining in the pool, and re-use them across the lifetime of the service.
+You establish the connections once at the beginning in the pool, and re-use them across the lifetime of the service.

 Client side pooling can shave that extra time that it takes to establish the connection to pgbouncer, because it keeps long lived connections open.